sud0Ru/NauthNRPC/README.md

 NauthNRPC is a Python tool that introduces a new method for gathering domain information, including the enumeration of domain users.
 The tool leverages auth-level = 1 (No authentication) against the MS-NRPC (Netlogon) interface on domain controllers.
 All that's required is the domain controller's IP address, and the entire process can be completed without providing any credentials.

 Preventing such enumeration is challenging, and detection poses difficulties for blue teamers.
-For further details, please refer to my research
+For further details, please refer to my [research](https://github.com/sud0Ru/Publications/blob/master/Make_Null_Session_Great_Again.pdf)

-## Key Features:
+## Key Features

 - **Domain Information Enumeration:** The tool extracts information such as the DC name, domain name, domain GUID, site name, forest name, and various flags that indicate properties of the DC.